fcambus/nginx-resources/README.md

 # Nginx Resources

-A growing collection of resources covering Nginx, Nginx + Lua, OpenResty and Tengine.
+A collection of resources covering Nginx, Nginx + Lua, OpenResty and Tengine.

 This list is maintained by [Frederic Cambus](http://www.cambus.net).
-For updates and/or suggestions, follow me on Twitter : [@fcambus](https://twitter.com/fcambus)
+For updates, follow me on Twitter : [@fcambus](https://twitter.com/fcambus)

 ## Understanding Nginx